impierce/ssi-agent/agent_api_rest/README.md

 </details>

-#### Retrieving the percent-encoded Credential Offer
+#### Retrieving the url-encoded Credential Offer

 <details>
  <summary><code>POST</code> <code><b>/offers</b></code></summary>

 After creating a new Credential, we can retrieve the Credential Offer.
-The Credential Offer is a percent-encoded string that can be rendered as a QR-Code which in turn can be scanned with an [Identity Wallet](https://github.com/impierce/identity-wallet).
+The Credential Offer is a url-encoded string that can be rendered as a QR-Code which in turn can be scanned with an [Identity Wallet](https://github.com/impierce/identity-wallet).

 ##### Parameters